linalopes/creativity-in-vitro/_posts/2025-04-02-field-interference-01-with-gratitude-to-rodrigo-mota.md

 ## Unexpected Resonance

-One of the most beautiful outcomes of the *CloudWalk Artistic Residency* has been the unexpected yet deeply generative conversations with fellow residents and researchers.
-This entry is a celebration of one such encounter — a field ripple sparked by **Rodrigo Mota**, who joined our Codex not just as a peer, but as a catalyst of insight.
+One of the most beautiful outcomes of the *CloudWalk Artistic Residency* has been the unexpected yet deeply <mark style="background: #FFB8EBA6;">generative conversations with fellow residents and researchers.</mark> This entry is a celebration of one such encounter — a field ripple sparked by **Rodrigo Mota**, who joined our Codex not just as a peer, but as a catalyst of insight.

 Rodrigo is a data scientist working at the frontier of AI-enabled psychiatry and neuroscience.
 In his own words, he is passionate about **inner worlds**, knowledge sharing, and entropy as a method.
 His presence in the group chat turned what was a casual tech inquiry into a mini crash-course in neural signal acquisition, full of nuance, care, and rich references.